LD4P/arm/modeling_recommendations/bibliographic_citations.md

 > - **URI:** http://example.org/Entry
 > - **Subclass of**:
 > - **Definition:** A specific entry that locates a citation within a bibliographic source.
-> - **Comment:** Used in parsing out hierarchically structured location designators for citations.
+> - **Scope note:** Used in parsing out hierarchically structured location designators for citations.

 **ex:Page**
 > - **Label:** Page